Hands-Free Homing - The Adoption Process

 Adopt with Confidence: Our usual policy of openness and honesty still stands – we will advise you of any medical or behavioural concerns, and we will carefully assess each and every match before deciding whether the home is suitable.

-If you are interested in offering a cat a permanent home and like the look of one of the cats on our ‘Adopt a Cat’ page, you will need to initially send interest via the contact form for the cat you are interested in adopting at which point you will be sent a Homefinder Questionnaire.
+If you are interested in offering a cat a permanent home and like the look of one of the cats on our ‘Adopt a Cat’ page, you will need to send interest via the contact form for the cat you are interested in adopting.
 Please be aware we often receive multiple interests for the same cats meaning we cannot guarantee you will be able to adopt a cat at this time but we will be looking to ensure that all our cats are matched with potential owners who are able to provide the environment and lifestyle required by each cat's individual needs.

 We often have a range of cats and kittens in our care with differing needs, and our staff will be happy to tell you about the cat you have in mind, as we want to ensure the one you choose will be right for you and your home.